 Dyrnes was appointed CFO in February 2017 after eight years with Torvald Klaveness.
-Dyrnes was appointed as board member in Nordisk Skipsrederforening in June 2019.
+Dyrnes was appointed as board member in Nordisk Skipsrederforening in June 2019 and board member of Airthings AS in September 2020.
 Dyrnes has experience from DNB Bank Shipping, Offshore and Logistics prior to joining Torvald Klaveness.

 She holds a Master of Science in Finance from NHH.